KhodrJ/AGAL/README.md

 # Citation

-Please use the following BibTeX citation if you use this code in your research:
+Please use the following BibTeX citation if you use this code or AMR methodology in your research:

     @misc{jaber2023gpunative,
     title={GPU-Native Adaptive Mesh Refinement with Application to Lattice Boltzmann Simulations},